aalto-ics-kepaco/ProjSe/README.md

 >  kernel_params

->  dictionary of parameters transfered to the function given in the func_kern.
+>  dictionary of parameters transferred to the function given in the func_kern.

 >     """